fiann/tealium-import-datalayer/README.md

+[tealium-logo.png]

-# Tealium Capture Data Layer extension
+# Tealium Import Data Layer extension

 This Tealium extension captures data from existing JavaScript objects in the page.